VlachosGroup/petBOA/examples/example_3_omkm_NH3_model/README.md

 Note: In all the sub-folders the Excel file `params**.xlsx` contains the model parameter names and the bounds used by the parameter estimation scripts.

-Note: Running examples with OpenMKM models require OpenMKM installed on the computer.
-The scripts have to be modified to include the path to OpenMKM.
+Note: Running examples with OpenMKM models requires OpenMKM installed on the computer.
+The Python scripts have to be modified to include the path to OpenMKM.

 1. The `gen_data` folder contains the scripts and input files required to generate simulated data used for parameter estimation.
 Note: To run the example parameter estimation scripts existing data can be used i.e., no scripts have to be run.
 2. To estimate parameters using petBOA after getting insights from global-sensitivity (GSA) (see the journal article example 3 for more info) run the `petboa_fit_params_GSA.py` in the folder `petboa_fit_params`.
 Similarly, the example can be repeated for the partial equilibrium index (PEI) based parameters using `petboa_fit_params_PEI.py`